Website Manager

 Thrown Bat

-2nd Offense (Same Batter): Batter is out, ball is dead, runners return.
+2nd offense by same batter: Batter is out, ball is dead, runners return.

 Dropped Third Strike

-Minors: Batter is out on strikes even if dropped by catcher.
+Minors: Batter is out on strikes even if the catcher drops the third strike.

-Majors & Above: Standard LL rules (batter may advance if 1st base is unoccupied or 2 outs).
+Majors & Above: Standard Little League rules apply.
+The batter may advance if first base is unoccupied or if there are 2 outs.

 Hit By Pitch While Swinging